 Log cabins and timber frame homes built using SIPs are stronger, quieter and vastly more energy efficient than other building systems.
 Because structural insulated panels used for cabin roofs and timber frame walls use rigid insulation as their core they are inherently more efficient giving you less noise, lower energy bills and a more comfortable interior.

-Thanks to the tightness of the SIP building envelope, outside air is not allowed access to the interior of the home except in controlled amounts from the forced ventilation.
+Thanks to the tightness of the building envelope, outside air is not allowed access to the interior of the home except in controlled amounts from the forced ventilation.
 This building system provides easily-regulated humidity levels with less dust making your log home both healthy and comfortable.

-SIPs provide better overall air tightness and real world thermal performance than conventionally framed walls or roof framing.
+Structural panels provide better overall air tightness and real world thermal performance than conventionally framed walls or roof framing.
 Panel systems provide a dense, uniform and continuous air barrier without thermal bridging, and leave no opportunity for internal convection such as is possible with the voids left in stick framing.